EC-EVM/How-to-write-unit-tests/README.md

 ### Start by Importing
-1. Import the essential utilities for writing and executing Solidity smart contract tests within the Hardhat environment:
+**1. Import the essential utilities for writing and executing Solidity smart contract tests within the Hardhat environment:**

   **expect** from Chai is used for assertions in tests.<br/>
   **toHex** and **hexToString** from **viem** convert data to and from hexadecimal format.<br/>